 When needed, medications can be a powerful tool in the treatment of many types of mental disorders.
 There are many different types of psychiatric medications that are used to treat mental disorders.
 As a group, these medications are known as psychotropic drugs.
 Sometimes, medications that are needed for other health conditions may also be used to treat symptoms of certain disorders or to boost the effects of a psychotropic medication.
 The most commonly prescribed psychotropics include:

 We are dedicated to reaching underserved communities, and so we provide psychiatric services beyond Louisville.
-Dr. Rebeck sees patients online throughout Kentucky, North Carolina, Pennsylvania, and Indiana.
+Dr. Schirmer sees patients online throughout Kentucky and Indiana.

 We do not take any kind of insurance, nor do we accept Medicare, Medicaid or Passport.
 We do provide our patients with a customized receipt at the time of your visit that will allow you to file a claim with your insurance, should you decide to seek reimbursement on your own.
 Among those who chose this route, many receive a fair amount of reimbursement back from their insurance company.
 More about our fees and payment options.